 Undergraduate Biomedical Sciences Student

-I am a final year Biomedical Sciences undergraduate student, searching a research facility to perform an internship, funded by Erasmus+ after-placement grants, starting summer 2026.
+I am a Biomedical Sciences graduate, to perform a research internship, funded by Erasmus+ after-placement grants, starting September 2026.

-Starting from December 2025 to April 2026, I am an intern at “Theagenio” Anticancer Hospital of Thessaloniki, rotating the hospital’s Hematology, Biochemistry, Pathology, Biopathology, Cytology, and Blood Donation Departments.
+From December 2025 to April 2026, I was an intern at “Theagenio” Anticancer Hospital of Thessaloniki, rotating the hospital’s Hematology, Biochemistry, Pathology, Biopathology, Cytology, and Blood Donation Departments.

 Under the guidance of Dr. Tsamesidis Ioannis, I completed my undergraduate thesis on an intersection of hematology and botany, titled “Effects of Achillea millefolium on the physiology of red blood cells and platelets”.
 My research enabled me to gain significant experience in handling and analyzing blood samples, and the subsequent results.